gtrabanco/sloth_secrets/README.orig.md

 ### Load secrets vars on startup (automatically)

-PLEASE, NOTE THAT THIS METHOD IS EXPENSIVE IN TERMS OF LOADING TIME.
-IS VERY RECOMMENDED TO USE MANUALLY WAY.
+PLEASE, NOTE THAT THIS METHOD IS MORE EXPENSIVE IN TERMS OF LOADING TIME.
+ITS AROUND 20 ms slower than manually way for 7 variables.

 1. To load on startup, execute: `dot self init secrets_autload`
 2. Reset your terminal and check by executing `echo "$GITHUB_TOKEN"`